 The District will be responsible for providing a safe and secure working environment for all employees.
-The District does not expect its employees to tolerate abusive, intimidating, threatening, or harassing behavior whether in a verbal, written, or electronic form from any student, parent, guardian, District employee, or other person (per MSD Board policy and procedures, Civility 4313, Appendix EE).
+The District prohibits its employees from engaging in or tolerating abusive, intimidating, threatening, discriminatory, or harassing behavior whether in a verbal, written, or electronic form from any student, parent, guardian, District employee, or other person per MSD Board policy and procedures: Civility 4313, Nondiscrimination and Affirmative Action 5010, and Sexual Harassment 5025.
 The District will support an employee faced with such behavior in at least, but not limited to, the following ways:

 - 1. If such behavior is disruptive to the environment of the classroom or work area, the employee may ask the individual to leave.
 If that person refuses, the employee has the right to contact an administrator or school security and ask to have the individual removed. - 2.
-When an employee is faced with communication of an abusive, intimidating, threatening or harassing nature, the employee shall inform the appropriate administrator who will assist in resolving or responding to the issue. - 3.
-Staff that believe the School Board Civility Policy and Procedures 4313 (Appendix EE) has been violated should contact their building administrator or a Director of Human Resources for assistance in resolving the matter.

-If the building administrator does not or is unable to solve the problem, employees should contact the Director of Human Resources.
+When an employee experiences or witnesses communication of an abusive, intimidating, threatening, discriminatory, or harassing nature, the employee shall inform the appropriate administrator who will assist in resolving or responding to the issue.
+If the building administrator does not or is unable to solve the problem, employees should contact Human Resources or the Civil Rights Compliance Officer.
+If the complaint is against a building administrator, the employee should contact Human Resources or the Civil Rights Compliance Officer.
+The complaint should be as detailed as possible, including the names of all individuals involved an any witnesses.